Program Educational Objectives

-Graduates of the Department of Computer Science will possess knowledge and ability in the following areas:
+Graduates of the Program in Computer Science at Gonzaga University will possess knowledge and ability in the following areas:

 a.
 Fundamentals of Mathematics and Science - An ability to apply knowledge of mathematics, science and the scientific method where appropriate to the discipline.

 - Requirements Analysis – An ability to analyze a problem, and identify and define the computing requirements appropriate to its solution

 c.
 Design - An ability to design, implement and evaluate a computer-based system, process, component, or program to meet desired needs

 - Teamwork – An ability to function effectively on teams to accomplish a common goal

 e.
 Professional Ethics - An understanding of professional, ethical, legal, security, and social issues and responsibilities

 - Communication – An ability to communicate effectively with a range of audiences

 g.
 Impact of Computing - An ability to analyze the local and global impact of computing on individuals, organizations and society

 h.
 Professional Development - Recognition of the need for, and an ability to engage in, continuing professional development

 i.
 Current Computing Techniques - An ability to use current techniques, skills, and tools necessary for computing practices